 - Also ask if you can supply your own urn?

-- What keepsakes do you offer?
+- Besides urns what other keepsakes do you offer?

 - Lastly, what happens if I don’t want the ashes back?